-Eye Movement Desensitization: What Is It?
+Eye Movement Desensitization and Reprocessing: What Is It?

-Introduction to Eye Movement Desensitization
+Introduction to Eye Movement Desensitization and Reprocessing

-Benefits of Eye Movement Desensitization
+Benefits of Eye Movement Desensitization and Reprocessing

 EMDR offers several potential benefits for people struggling with trauma and other issues.
 These include: